macmade/XSDocgen/README.md

  * `--source-root-prefix [PATH]`
    A path prefix to strip from the documentation output
  * `--class-prefix [PATH]`
-   A optional path from which the files should be categorised as classes.
+   An optional path from which the files should be categorised as classes.
  * `--functions-prefix [PATH]`
-   A optional path from which the files should be categorised as functions.
+   An optional path from which the files should be categorised as functions.
  * `--types-prefix [PATH]`
-   A optional path from which the files should be categorised as types.
+   An optional path from which the files should be categorised as types.

 Invocation example